Administrative

 -

-Contact DEI or visit /diversity-equity-inclusion/juneteenth.html
+Contact B-Healthy or visit

 -

-Good Grief Book Club: June 20
+Good Grief Book Club: Aug.
+22

-Good Grief Book Club: June 20
+Good Grief Book Club: Aug.
+22

-The Good Grief Book Club is for faculty and staff who are interested in reading and discussing books (of all genres) related to the universal experience of grief and loss.
-The group meets once a month from noon to 1 p.m. on Fridays at the Vestal Campus.
+Good Grief Book Club is a book club for faculty and staff who are interested in reading and discussing books (of all genres) related to the universal experience of grief and loss.
+The group meets once a month on a Friday from noon to 1 p.m. at a Vestal campus location.

 All are welcome; registration is not required.
 Questions can be directed to Jackie McGinley, at jmcginle@binghamton.edu, or Katy Perry, at cperry@binghamton.edu.For More Information:

-Contact Jackie McGinley or visit
+Contact Jacqueline McGinley or visit

 Recreation